-Apart from the cells occupied by the monks, the Gompa has a large du-khang assembly hall and chamber that is lined with religious paintings.
-The chamber of the incarnate abbot Zim-chung is the highest point of the building.
-The village of Ki is at a short distance from the monastery.
+Apart from the cells occupied by the monks, the Gompa has a large assembly hall and chamber that is lined with religious paintings.
+The chamber of the incarnate abbot Zim-chung is the highest point of the complex.

-Only 8 kms from Ki village, Kibber (altitude 4205m) till recently was the highest inhabited village in the valley that was connected by a motorable road.
+Only 6 km from Kee village, Kibber at an altitude of 4205 meters is one of the highest inhabited villages of the valley.
 It also acts as the base for several high altitude treks.
-The Kibber Sanctuary, spread over 1400 sq. kms, lies past the village and is a habitat for blue sheep, ibex and snow leopards.
+The Kibber Sanctuary, spread across 1400 sq. km lies past the village and is a habitat for blue sheep, ibex and snow leopards.

-Guru Padmasambhava sometime in the 14th century founded the Kungri Monastery.
-It belongs to the Nyingma sect and is considered as one of the oldest monasteries of Spiti.
+Guru Padmasambhava credited with having spread Buddhism into Tibet is said to have found the Kungri Monastery sometime in the 14th century.
+It belongs to the Nyingma sect and is considered as one of the oldest residential monasteries of Spiti.

-Spread over three blocks the Kungri monastery is a favourite among scholars, pilgrims, and tourists who want to stay back for months or longer, to live the life of a monk without disowning ones own religion.
-The Gompa has a prized collection of over 380 Thangka paintings and many old relics.
-A traditional ‘Devil and Sword Dance’, performed by the monks each year in July is a good time to glimpse the religious life of the community.
-The other monasteries at Tangti, Sagnam, Phar, Todnam and Kangri at Mud village are village monasteries.
+Spread over three blocks, the Kungri monastery is a favourite among scholars, pilgrims, and tourists who want to stay back for months or longer, to live the life of a monk without disowning one’s own religion.
+The monastery has a prized collection of over 380 thangka paintings and many old relics.
+A traditional ‘Devil and Sword Dance,’ performed by the monks in July every year is a good time to have a glimpse of the religious life of the community.
+The monastery is 3 km from Gulling village.